farzaneh-hatami/MachineLearning/ParkinksonDetection/README.md

 ## Result:
-The best performance was related to the ensemble model using KNN algorithm, whose accuracy was equal to 96,10%.
+The best performance was related to the Discriminative KNN, whose accuracy was equal to 96.9%.
 The results of the rest of the models are available in the table below.

 Generative Classifier :